sahib/rmlint/docs/rmlint.1.rst

    option.
 This will compare all the files byte-by-byte and is not much slower than SHA1.

 2. **File modification during or after rmlint run:** It is possible that a file that ``rmlint`` recognized as duplicate is modified afterwards, resulting in a different file.
 If you use the rmlint-generated shell script to delete the duplicates, you can run it with the ``-p`` option to do a full re-check of the duplicate against the original before it deletes the file.
 When using ``-c sh:hardlink`` or ``-c sh:symlink`` care should be taken that a modification of one file will now result in a modification of all files.
    This is not the case for ``-c sh:reflink`` or ``-c sh:clone``.
 Use ``-c sh:link`` to minimise this risk.

 SEE ALSO
 ========

+Reading the manpages o these tools might help working with ``rmlint``:

 * `find(1)`
 * `rm(1)`